4ms/metamodule-docs-website/docs/wifi.md

       256kB for the Internal drive.
 Most modules store very little (only a few bytes, if anything) but some modules store 64kB or more.
 Try saving the .yml patch file to your computer and then looking at how large it is.

+- _Other problems_

+    - Make sure you are using the latest MetaModule firmware and Wi-Fi Expander firmware.
+Updating the MetaModule firmware while the Wi-Fi Expander is connected via the 8-pin cable will update both the MetaModule and the Wi-Fi Expander.